 Check out the video below to see a more in depth explanation on how to pour a concrete patio:

 The most important step when it comes to stamping concrete, is knowing when to start.
-The video below goes into depth about how to figure out if the concrete is ready to stamp or not!

-After you mag and edge the concrete patio and it is ready to go, start spreading the release agent.
+After you mag and edge the concrete patio, it's ready to go, start spreading the release agent.
 Make sure to entirely cover the concrete, but don't create a thick layer.
-Next, use a textured roller and go around the edges to make sure all spots on the patio are evenly textured.
-Now, you can begin to stamp!
-Check out my course to learn how to stamp like a pro: HOW TO STAMP CONCRETE

 You can also check out the video below!

-After waiting a full 24 hours after you've stamped the concrete patio, it is now time to clean all that release agent off of the concrete.
+After waiting a full 24 hours after you've stamped the concrete patio, it is now time to clean all that release agent off the concrete.
 All you'll need is:

 The video below shows exactly how we clean a stamped concrete patio.